Honest Interview With #SouthernCharm Kathryn Dennis On #Podcast

-It’s summertime and there is no announcement for season five of Southern Charm, but Kathryn Dennis has done an interview with Rachael O’Brien of the podcast “Be Here For A While,” where she talks about everything from when and how she got cast on Southern Charm to what’s going on today.
+It’s summertime and there is no announcement for Season 5 of Southern Charm, but Kathryn Dennis has done an interview with Rachael O’Brien of the podcast “Be Here For A While,” where she talks about everything from when and how she got cast on Southern Charm to what’s going on today.
 Kathryn talked about things that went on during filming, and the things that she does when she’s not filming to stay busy.
 No holds barred, she talks about recovery, meeting Thomas at age 21, and how things are going now.

-The last time we saw Kathryn was on the Southern Charm season four reunion, and at that time, she was still under the gag order that seemed to last forever, but now that the gag order is lifted, Kathryn is free to give interviews.
+The last time we saw Kathryn was on the Southern Charm Season 4 reunion, and at that time, she was still under the gag order that seemed to last forever.
+But now that the gag order is lifted, Kathryn is free to give interviews.
 While Kathryn couldn’t say all that she wanted to say at the Southern Charm reunion, her facial expressions spoke volumes, especially when it comes to Landon talking about judging men by their luggage, and Thomas giving speeches.
 Kathryn’s eye rolls, shoulder shrugs, and lip pursing told Southern Charm fans what they needed to know.
-Craig also played off of Kathryn and the two of them seemed to almost have their own show-within-a-show.
+Craig also played off of Kathryn, and the two of them seemed to almost have their own show-within-a-show.

 “When we started, I was 21 and he was 49.
 We were at really different places in our lives.”